 When the Dean notifies the Director of the amount of money in the Faculty Excellence Award (FEA) pool, the Director will divide the pool as specified in the Tenure-Track Collective Bargaining Agreement (TT CBA) (Article XII, Section 3) in effect at the time.
-Faculty members may apply for an award in whatever categories are specified.
+Eligible faculty members may apply for an award in whatever categories are specified.
+The percentage breakdown of criteria for allocation of monies from the merit pool will be as follows: 40% Teaching, 40% Research/Creative Activity, 20% Service/University Citizenship.

 FEA applications must include a curriculum vitae and brief narratives documenting superior performance, accomplishments, and awards in teaching/service or research/creative activity.

 One narrative should be submitted for each category and should not exceed two pages in length.

-The FAC will also create a checklist of meritorious activities that the faculty and the Director should consider in making award decisions.
+The TT faculty will also create a checklist of meritorious activities that the faculty and the Director should consider in making award decisions.
 It is the FEA candidates' responsibility to address categories applicable to their performance during the review period.

-Each member of the faculty will review the applications and assign each applicant to one of the four categories: high award, medium award, low award or no award.
+Each member of the eligible faculty who choose to participate will review the applications and assign each applicant to one of the four categories: high award, medium award, low award or no award.
 This "vote," with either a statement of justification for the vote or a completed checklist (or both), will be signed and returned to the Director.
 These statements will be given to the applicants upon request at the end of the award process.

-The Director, advised by these statements, will draw up a list of award recipients and the amount of each award and present the list to the FAC.
-The FAC will vote on the list of awards as a whole.
+The Director, advised by these statements, will draw up a list of award recipients and the amount of each award and present the list to the TT faculty who participate in the process.
+The TT faculty who participate in the process will vote on the list of awards as a whole.

-If the FAC votes in favor of the list, individual faculty may request reconsideration of the preliminary determination.
-If the FAC votes against the list as a whole, the Director may revise the list and resubmit it to the FAC, along with the FAC's decision and notes on the discussion.
+If the participating TT faculty vote in favor of the list, individual faculty may request reconsideration of the preliminary determination.
+If the participating TT faculty vote against the list as a whole, the Director may revise the list and resubmit it to the participating TT faculty, along with the participating TT faculty decision and notes on the discussion.
 Then the preliminary determination will be open for individual faculty to request reconsideration.
-The FAC shall review all reconsideration requests and make a final recommendation to the Director.
-The Director will then make a final recommendation to the FAC and individual faculty of that final determination.
+The participating TT faculty shall review all reconsideration requests and make a final recommendation to the Director.
+The Director will then make a final recommendation to the Dean and inform the participating TT faculty and individual faculty of that final determination.

 The FAC recommends that the Director reserve ten percent of the dollar pool in each category for awards at the Director's discretion.
-The Director reports these awards to the FAC, but the FAC does not vote on them.
+The Director reports these awards to the participating TT faculty, but the participating TT faculty does not vote on them.
 If negotiated guidelines explicitly provide for a wider range of awards, the negotiated guidelines will take precedence.